 Recommended by Martina of PlacesOfJuma.com

-The city of Arezzo is certainly one of the most beautiful places in central Italy, and on top of that an insider tip for sightseeing in Tuscany.
+The city of Arezzo is undoubtedly one of the most beautiful places in central Italy, and on top of that, an insider tip for sightseeing in Tuscany.
 Especially the medieval old town is a real jewel, which should not be missed during any perfect trip.
 Arezzo is located just 1 hour’s drive southeast of Florence and is therefore easy and quick to reach by car, but also by public bus.

 Ceramics and Jewelry

 Even today, more than ten tons of gold are processed per month.
-On a stroll through the city center you will find countless stores selling the finest jewelry and beautiful ceramics, such as the world-famous Aretin vases.
+On a stroll through the city center, you will find countless stores selling the finest jewelry and beautiful ceramics, such as the world-famous Aretin vases.

-In addition, one also discovers numerous stores with antiques, in which there are also one or the other treasures to be found.
+In addition, one also discovers numerous stores with antiques, in which there are also one or other treasures to be found.